mrnone-asr/rotationg-blog-svgorbr/README.md

 # rotationg-blog-svgorbr
-rotating blogs using svg and border radious , just study and referance puposes, feel free to use and update. the page is not resposive.
+rotating blogs using svg and border radious with background img , just study and referance puposes, feel free to use and update. the page is not resposive.